Back to blog

 Both pieces of legislation compell EV manufacturers to meet some of the strictest regulations for sourcing and environmental impact.
 In fact, compliance goes beyond a manufacturer's four walls – meeting the directives' standards means working with vendors and suppliers of parts or utilities that also adhere to the EU regulations.

-For EV manufacturers, the EU Battery Directive as it stands now and the upcoming Battery Regulation means one thing: If you're looking to sell electric vehicles in Europe, you need to comply with the EU Battery Directive and start taking steps toward meeting the Regulation's future provisions.
+For EV manufacturers, both standards means one thing: If you're looking to sell electric vehicles in Europe, you need to comply with the EU Battery Directive and start taking steps toward meeting the Regulation's future provisions.

 A Look at the EU Battery Directive